box-products/handbook/international-travel-guide.md

   phone number from Jonathan).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Jonathan is your first call if possible.
 - 1Password:
   - Check that your personal 1Password vault doesn't have any work logins.
-If it does, move them to the SALT Insure team vault instead.
-You have a personal vault inside the SALT Insure team which is perfect for those logins.
+If it does, move them to the SALT team vault instead.
+You have a personal vault inside the SALT team which is perfect for those logins.
   - Turn on Travel Mode.
 Go to https://box-products.1password.com/profile and click Enable Travel Mode.
   - Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.